 After sieve yield

-The juice extracted by any juicer usually contains some amount of pulp and foam (in addition to the liquid juice).
-The second half of our performance testing involved pouring the initial raw juice (containing pulp and foam) through fine sieve.
+The raw juice extracted by any juicer usually contains some amount of pulp and foam (in addition to the liquid juice).
+The second half of our performance testing involved pouring the initial raw juice (containing pulp and foam) through a fine sieve.
 This resulted in what we call the “after sieve yield”.

 The slow juicer after sieve yield for hard produce like carrots was in the 6 to 7 oz. range – about 1 oz. less than the 7 to 8 oz. range for raw juice yield.

 Here, again, the percent yield is well under 50%.
 A yield of 6 to 7 oz. equates to a percent yield of roughly 40%.
-Again, for slow juicers this is well below the average compared to the yield garnered from juicing other types of fruits and vegetables and it’s also well below the average yield extracted by centrifugal juicers.
+Again, for slow juicers this is well below the average compared to the yield garnered when juicing other types of fruits and vegetables and it’s also well below the average yield extracted by centrifugal juicers.

-The Jamba 67901 was the best performing model with an out of juicer (raw juice) yield of 11.3 oz.
+The Jamba 67901 was the best performing centrifugal juicer we tested with an out of juicer (raw juice) yield of 11.3 oz.
 This is approx. 3 oz. more juice than the best performing slow juicer was able to extract (recall the Tribest GSE yielded 8.1 oz.).
 The worst performing centrifugal juicer was the Jason Vale Fusion juicer with a yield of 8.7 oz.
 Note that while this was the worst yield recorded for a centrifugal juicer it was still more than the best yield recorded for a slow juicer.